MicrosoftDocs/xamarin-docs/docs/cross-platform/troubleshooting/questions/xamarin-jenkins.md

 ---
-title: "Why isn't Jenkins supported by Xamarin?"
+title: "Why isn't Jenkins supported by Microsoft?"
 description: "This document describes, at a high level, Xamarin's interaction with the Jenkins CI system.
 It also discusses a few common problems that come up when working with Jenkins." ms.topic: troubleshooting ms.prod: xamarin